-Hot on the heels of the Hyundai Kona EV comes the KIA e-Niro the second all-electric Korean car to be launched in recent months.
-Where Nissan’s Leaf has steadily improved it’s range to 170 miles on a single charge, the Niro EV offers a claimed range of 282 miles.
-It’s also a proper five-door family car that doesn’t look out of the ordinary & isn’t expensive, so what’s not to like ?
+KIA’s e-Niro has been tempting customers for a few years now & with some recent minor upgrades, we spent a week in the a range topping ‘4+’ model out Where Nissan’s Leaf has steadily improved it’s range to 170 miles on a single charge, the Niro EV offers a claimed range of 282 miles.
+It’s also a proper five-door family car that doesn’t look out of the ordinary & isn’t expensive.
+So what’s not to like ?

 The e-Niro looks similar to the Niro hybrid & plug-in hybrid.
 KIA have added 17″ alloys, a flat front grille, a sleeker front bumper & a smoother more aerodynamic rear end to make it stand out.
 The interior features the regular KIA infotainment system & dashboard.
 Only the gear lever or lack of, is different, replaced by a rotary dial which also frees up some centre cubby space.

 From a practical perspective, there’s plenty of room for odds & ends with the front door pockets especially useful.
 The boot offers a useful 451 litres, with space underneath for the two charging cables.

 Power comes from a 201bhp motor that drives the front wheels & like the 64kWh battery pack, both shared with the Hyundai Kona EV.
 It’s actually good fun to drive, offering a sprightly 0-60 mph time of 7.5 seconds, in Sport Mode, with a maximum torque of 395Nm’s helping pull the car along.
 To aid economy, it features a pair of paddles behind the steering wheel to control the strength of brake regeneration.
 The three levels available allow you to make the most of the car’s charge.